JanitSri/gbc-pay/README.md

     - Password reset feature
     - Email verification feature
     - Different features for admin and users
-    - Messaging feature for communication between admin and users
+    - Messaging feature for support communication between admin and users
     - Admin controls for the application
     - Thymeleaf for templating (with Bootstrap)